A centuries-old ritual that’s sumptuous and special.

-Where to find it Victoria Road, Camps Bay
+Where to find it Victoria Road, Camps Bay, Cape Town

-The setting A member of the Relais & Chateaux group, this delightful country-style hotel in the heart of the Constantia Valley is arguably one of the loveliest spots to enjoy an indulgent high tea at any time of the year.
-In winter, while away the afternoon in the elegant indoor lounge beside the fire; in spring and early autumn, sit in the light and airy glassed-in rooms; and in summer, relax on the sunny terrace where the 300-year-old oak tree and umbrellas offer reprieve from the heat while you enjoy vistas of the beautiful grounds and the back of Table Mountain.
+The setting This delightful country-style hotel in the heart of the Constantia Valley is arguably one of the loveliest spots to enjoy an indulgent high tea at any time of the year.
+In summer, relax on the sunny terrace where the 300-year-old oak tree and umbrellas offer reprieve from the heat while you enjoy vistas of the beautiful grounds and the back of Table Mountain; in winter, while away the afternoon in the elegant indoor lounge beside the fire; in spring and early autumn, sit in the light and airy glassed-in rooms.

-Times Low Carb High Tea: Monday – Sunday, 3pm – 5pm
+Times Classic High Tea: Monday – Sunday, 11am – 5pm

 Contact 021 794 2137, firstname.lastname@example.org

-Where to find it 93 Brommersvlei Road, Constantia Heights
+Where to find it 93 Brommersvlei Road, Constantia Heights, Cape Town

 Where to find it Casa Labia, 192 Main Road, Muizenberg

-The setting Towering above the V&A Waterfront in The Silo District – and occupying six floors above the Zeitz Museum of Contemporary Art Africa – is the momentous and stylish Silo Hotel.
-Royal Tea is taken in the stylish sixth-floor Granary Café, where dark-brown leather couches, large glossy tables and an eclectic collection of contemporary art enhance the regal atmosphere – not to mention the awe-inspiring multi-faceted windows, designed by British architect Thomas Heatherwick.
+The setting Towering above the V&A Waterfront – and occupying six floors above the Zeitz MOCAA – is the momentous and stylish Silo Hotel.
+Royal Tea is taken in the glam sixth-floor Granary Café, where dark-brown leather couches, large glossy tables and an eclectic collection of contemporary art complement the awe-inspiring multi-faceted windows, designed by British architect Thomas Heatherwick.

 Where to find it The Silo Hotel, Silo Square, V&A Waterfront, Cape Town

-The setting Lofty proportions, grand decor and a magnificent view of Table Mountain greet you as you enter this splendid hotel.
-And then the wondrous arrangement of tea-time treats catches your eye.
-In the background a soothing saxophone sets the scene – not a backtrack; the real thing.
-Welcome to One&Only Cape Town.
+The setting Lofty proportions, grand decor and a magnificent view of Table Mountain greet you as you enter this resort hotel at the V&A Waterfront where a wondrous arrangement of tea-time treats beckons.

 Where to find it One&Only, Dock Road, V&A Waterfront, Cape Town